 Transportation emissions account for about 10% of the total emissions generated on our campus.
 Generally, this includes commuter, air travel and fleet emissions, some of which are difficult to quantify.
 Our target for this section is to reduce transportation emissions by 50% by 2025.
 This aggressive target will require strategic thinking in all components of transportation based emissions.

 There are already a number of alternative transportation modes available to our students, faculty, and staff.
 A combination of student fees and University funding allows all students and permanent employees free access to the Champaign-Urbana MTD buses.
 In 2009, the University also contracted with Zipcar to provide fuel-efficient vehicles for short trips in and around campus.
 To date, there are over 500 members signed up and currently using the Zipcar alternative.
 In addition, street traffic has been re-routed and bike lanes are being re-designed and added to help create a safer and more attractive environment for pedestrian and bicycle traffic.
 But in order to have a sizable impact on transportation emissions, we will need a multi-faceted program that encourages and educates the entire University community on alternative transportation options.
-The options available to university employees could be promoted as a ‘transportation incentive package’ much like a traditional benefits package or retirement options that are now available to new employees.

 Successful transportation demand management programs incorporate incentives for commuters to switch from Single Occupancy Vehicles (SOVs) to active transportation modes.
 A reduction of SOVs driven on campus, which translates into fewer vehicle miles traveled, is one metric for success in reducing transportation emissions.
 There are a number of opportunities that the campus might undertake to affect this change.
 Options for vanpooling and carpooling along with incentives for their use should be implemented.
 A Guaranteed Ride Home in cases of emergency would help to alleviate the concerns of campus citizens with children and families that utilize these alternative commuting choices.
 A revision of the parking permit system that allowed employees to purchase short term, monthly, or parking permits that offer a specified number of days of parking per academic year have been proven to reduce driving to and from work on other campuses.
 Incentives like a specified number of free parking passes per year for the times when people have to have their cars, for those who do not purchase parking permits, has also proven effective in other places.